tajmilur-rahman/chrome-architecture/concrete/README.md

 ## Concrete Architecture
 The concrete architecture is derived from manually mapping the source code directories to the conceptual modules.
+The scripts folder contains the code to generate these mappings.
+The output mappings are listed below.

 ### The mapping folder contains postgres sql files for
 1. The call graph mapping between files (file_file_relation.sql)